America's HeartlandAmerica's Heartland

 E22

-622American farmers respond to calls for changes in getting eggs from the farm to your table.
-Oklahoma farmers take an unusual path to get their crops to market.
-Farmers in Hawaii educate visitors and locals about agriculture and eating well.
-A Wisconsin farmer carves a niche for himself with unique woodworking skills.
+622American farmers getting eggs from the farm to your table.
+Oklahoma farmers take a path to get their crops to market.
+Hawaiian farmers educate visitors and locals about agriculture.
+A Wisconsin farmer carves a niche.